hfmnuernberg/Latent-Space-Explorer/README.md

     *  __Saving and Loading Model:__ If the model is to your likings, you can save the model as a json file and reload it again.
 7. Don´t forget to change the mode to predict and auto, when you are going to use the model in realtime while you are playing.

-## Further Steps
-- saving and loading datasets to expand or change existing datasets.
-- More input parameters